o-yuksel/o-yuksel.github.io/_projects/4_project.md

 In this work, I aim to develop new models that incorporate trait variation, non-linear trait correlations, and frequency-dependent fitness.
 My hypothesis is that players will acquire abilities, such as recalling and innovating their own strategies, by leveraging previous associations.
 This work pioneers models that integrate developmental memory and nonlinear trait correlations, providing a new perspective on how populations can evolve adaptive strategies through past experiences.

-As my template, two identical populations engage in a Lotka-Volterra Big Bully Game within a symmetrical setting.
+As my template, two identical populations engage in a Lotka-Volterra Big Bully Game (Vincent and Brown, 2005) within a symmetrical setting.
 The initial traits and sizes of these populations determine how they impact one another—for instance, a larger population tends to bully the smaller one.
 ### Lotka-Volterra Big Bully Game

-The struggle for existence is given by the fitness-generating function (G-function / Darwinian dynamics)
+The struggle for existence is given by the fitness-generating function (G-function / Darwinian dynamics) "The G function describes the per capita growth rate of individuals of an evolutionarily identical group, removing the need to define different functions for evolutionarily identical individuals that use different strategies."
+(Bukkuri and Brown, 2021)

 <details>
  <summary>General form</summary>